 Complete paraplegia usually occurs after the spinal cord has been completely damaged below the neck and causes a complete loss of feeling and use in the legs and lower section of the body, yet the use of the arms will still continue.

 The full extent of paralysis will depend on where the injury has occurred on the spinal cord which therefore affects the classification of the injury.
-For example, as the upper part of the spine is called the thoracic region and each vertebra is assigned a number from T1 to T12, if a person has suffered a spinal injury they may told that they have complete injury to spinal nerves at the T5 bone.
+For example, as the upper part of the spine is called the thoracic region and each vertebra is assigned a number from T1 to T12, if a person has suffered a spinal injury they may be told that they have a complete injury to spinal nerves at the T5 bone.
 This would mean the victim has T5 paraplegia.

 This classification applies to all parts of the spine including the lumbar region (L1-L5) and sacral region (S1 – S5).
 The severity of loss of function is dictated by the location of the injury, meaning the higher the injury on the spine the greater loss of function and sensation.